showrab/WLED/usermods/usermod_v2_baerner_zyt/readme.md

 # Bärner Zyt (Word Clock) Usermod V2

-This usermod drives an 11x10 pixel matrix wordclock with WLED.
+This usermod drives an max 16x16 pixel matrix wordclock with WLED.
 There are 4 additional dots for the minutes.
-The visualisation is described by 4 masks with LED numbers (single dots for minutes, minutes, hours and "clock").
+The visualisation is described by 4 masks with LED numbers (single dots for minutes, minutes, hours).
 The index of the LEDs in the masks always starts at 0, even if the ledOffset is not 0.
-There are 3 parameters that control behavior:
+There are parameters that control behavior:

 active: enable/disable usermod
+matrixCols: width of the matrix (this alows to show a small layout on a larger matrix)
+ledOffset: number of LEDs before the wordclock LEDs
 diplayItIs: enable/disable display of "Es ist" on the clock
+minuteDots: show up to 4 dots to see exact minutes between the five minutes
+minuteWords: say the minutes between the five minutes in words (scho fasch füf ab drü)
-ledOffset: number of LEDs before the wordclock LEDs
+layout: Number of the layout

-### Update for alternative wiring pattern
-Based on this fantastic work I added an alternative wiring pattern.
-The original used a long wire to connect DO to DI, from one line to the next line.

-I wired my clock in meander style.
-So the first LED in the second line is on the right.
-With this method, every other line was inverted and showed the wrong letter.

-I added a switch in usermod called "meander wiring?" to enable/disable the alternate wiring pattern.
+test: Test mode to tesst the layouts with fast changing numbers

-## Installation
+## Layouts

-Copy and update the example `platformio_override.ini.sample` from the Rotary Encoder UI usermod folder to the root directory of your particular build.
-This file should be placed in the same directory as `platformio.ini`.
+in the file layouts.h there are already defined some layouts To define a new layout increment MAX_LAYOUTS by one, copy a already defined layout and coppy everything to the end.
+Change on all #defines the layout number (#define LAYOUT_COLS_1 -> #define LAYOUT_COLS_8)

+In File zyt-macros.h add new line every where you find a //insert new layout here

+To end the words on a array add -1
-### Define Your Options
+### Installation

-* `USERMOD_WORDCLOCK`   - define this to have this usermod included wled00\usermods_list.cpp
+* `USERMOD_BAERNERZYT`   - define this to have this usermod included wled00\usermods_list.cpp
+* `USERMOD_ID_BAERNERZYT - define this to have this usermod included wled00\const.h

 ### PlatformIO requirements

-No special requirements.
+WLAN and NTP

 ## Change Log

-2022/08/18 added meander wiring pattern.

 2022/03/30 initial commit